ZoradanHawk/note-sequences/README.md

 *mapping_toolkit.py* contains functions to read in information from Map files, required to build Mapped and Chorded sequences.
 The module can also be run to build a new Map file.
 It is currently set to build the test map, Map10.txt.
 Change the arguments in main() to produce a different map.

 *notesequence_unittests.py* currently contains unit tests for the functions in sequence_toolkit.py.
-It will be expanded within the next few months.
+It will be expanded within the next few months (or not.
+Life, the harlot that she is, got in the way.
+2016 me was optimistic).